 - Ability to Borrow: Investment trusts can borrow to increase the amount of money invested (“gearing”), allowing them to quickly take advantage of emerging opportunities without having to sell existing holdings.
 Gearing can enhance returns during rising markets and exacerbate losses during declining markets.

 - Accountability: An independent board of directors, elected by shareholders, oversees the operation and management of investment trusts.
 The board also has oversight of a fund manager’s performance and the power to replace an underperforming manager.
-Shareholders are provided the right to vote on all substantive issues that impact the trust’s management.
+Shareholders have the right to vote on all substantive issues that impact the trust’s management.

-- Competitive Pricing: Investment trusts typically have lower operating costs than open-ended funds, which may result in greater wealth accumulation over the long-term.
+- Competitive Pricing: Investment trusts typically have lower operating costs than open-ended funds, which may result in greater wealth accumulation over the long term.

 Why J.P.
 Morgan Asset Management